Westbury United F.C.: Recent years

 The Kirkpatricks had attracted a strong group of players and Westbury started the season amongst the favorites to be promoted.
 They started the season well, staying unbeaten for the first 13 league games, winning 8 and drawing 5.
-Chairman Matt Bright stepped down in early October to spend more time with his family, and Secretary Greg Coulson was elected to become Chairman at a Special General Meeting in early November.
+Chairman Matt Bright stepped down in early October to spend more time with his family, and Secretary Greg Coulson was elected to become chairman at a Special General Meeting in early November.
 The club won the First Division and secured promotion to the Premier Division.
 They scored more points (95, previous best 91) and more goals (97, previous best 95), and conceded the fewest goals (29, previous best 39) in the club's history.

-The 2018–19 season saw Westbury stay unbeaten until Boxing Day (17 games, 14 wins and 3 draws) before losing to local rivals Bradford Town FC 1-0 at home.
+The 2018–19 season saw Westbury stay unbeaten until Boxing Day (17 games, 14 wins and 3 draws) before losing to local rivals Bradford Town FC 1–0 at home.
 They continued their good form and ended up finishing in their joint highest league position ever, 5th place with 74 points.
 In their first venture into the FA Cup since 2010 they reached the first qualifying round, beating Cribbs and Saltash before being knocked-out by Bitton.
-In the FA Vase they got to the first round proper, where Saltash took their revenge and earned a 2-1 win on a very windy day.
+In the FA Vase they got to the first round proper, where Saltash took their revenge and earned a 2–1 win on a very windy day.
 They also got to the semi-final of the Wiltshire FA Senior Cup, before losing 4-1 (aet) to Swindon Supermarine FA.

-The highlight of the 2019–20 season was their match against Swindon Town FC – the county's only professional team – in the quarter-final of the newly formed Wiltshire FA Senior Shield competition, where Westbury lost 7-0.
+The highlight of the 2019–20 season was their match against Swindon Town FC – the county's only professional team – in the quarter-final of the newly formed Wiltshire FA Senior Shield competition, where Westbury lost 7–0.
 The season was brought to a premature end due to COVID-19 with Westbury positioned 12th in the league.
 It also saw the end of the Kirkpatricks' reign after three successful years at the club.

 Ex-players Lewis Porter and Ricky Hulbert were installed as joint managers for the start of the 2020–21 season, which was curtailed due to the COVID-19 pandemic.
 Season 2021–22 saw Westbury United moved into the Hellenic League after the FA took the opportunity to restructure the national league system.
 The team finished second after just four defeats, and achieved promotion to the Southern League on a points-per-game basis.

-During the off season Chairman Greg Coulson stepped down to concentrate on his career, he was quickly replaced by Sam Gooding.
+During the off season Chairman Greg Coulson stepped down to concentrate on his career, he was quickly replaced by former first team manager Sam Gooding.
 Sam immediately set about maintaining the link with Westbury Youth FC and planned to bring Westbury its first ever adult ladies football team.

+With Westbury United being promoted to step 4 of the English pyramid, for the first time in the clubs history.
+Ricky Hulbert and Lewis Porter's side endured an excellent season.
+Finishing 10th in the Southern League Division One South, before then going on to be crowned Wiltshire Premier Shield Champions in May 2023.
+Beating Swindon Town 3–0 at The County Ground.